 - Maintenance, repair, and operations (MRO) inventory includes items needed to maintain and repair equipment.

 While inventory management might seem challenging, it is crucial for businesses, big or small.
 That’s because it can significantly impact a company’s bottom line.
 When done correctly, professional inventory management solutions can help enterprises to save money, improve customer service, and aim for increased profits.
 Let’s look at the most common inventory management challenges and solutions to overcome them.

-Inventory Management Challenges for Small Businesses
+Inventory Management Challenges

 Lot tracking can be a heavy task for small companies.
 Small businesses usually bypass economic and technological solutions and adapt spreadsheets as a tracking mechanism.
 It might seem tempting to open a spreadsheet quickly.
 However, it is essential to remember that worksheets do not provide competent, effective, and efficient working grounds in inventory management for small businesses.